rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 argument to `printf`, and I can leverage that ability to also control  how many characters are written via `printf`, then all I need to do is control the address written to by `%n` and I have a write-what-where vulnerability."
-You are correct.
-And we already know how powerful a write-what-where vulnerability can be for an attacker, e.g., we can hijack the control-flow by targeting the global offset table.
+You would be correct.
+We already know how powerful a write-what-where vulnerability can be for an attacker, e.g., we can hijack the control-flow by targeting the global offset table.